 Note that most of the video streaming platforms use RTMP stream ingest to then deliver HLS streaming.

 RTSP is a network-control protocol.
-You can use this option to create streaming sessions between a server and client.
+You can use this option to create streaming sessions between a server and a client.
 The format is a PULL technology, and it requires the user to initiate a session.
 We often see RTSP in IP Cameras with H.264.

 RTSP is the default format for streaming Windows Media.
 It’s important to note that there is also a streaming protocol called MMS (Microsoft Media Services).
 MMS is an older format that Microsoft dropped in 2008 in favor of RTSP.